Interview Question: "Tell Me About Yourself"

 “Tell Me Something About Yourself” Guide

 Open-ended questions like “Tell Me About Yourself” are frequently asked at the beginning of in-person or video interviews to get the conversation started.
-Other examples include “Walk me through your resume,” “Tell Me Something About Yourself that’s not on your resume” and “How would you describe yourself?”
-It’s natural to be thrown by these kinds of questions.
+Other examples include “Walk me through your resume,” “Tell Me Something About Yourself that is not on your resume” and “How would you describe yourself?”
+It is natural to be thrown by these kinds of questions.
 They are ambiguous and it can be hard to identify what the interviewer really wants to know.
 But there is an opportunity for you in that ambiguity.
 Your interviewer is allowing you to choose how to respond.

-Sometimes—even knowing that you should avoid addressing personal information and that your response to “Tell Me About Yourself” or similar open-ended questions need to be carefully planned—it can be hard to get started.
+Sometimes—even knowing that you are required to avoid addressing personal information and that your response to “Tell Me About Yourself” or similar open-ended questions are required to be carefully planned—it can be hard to get started.
 To keep you on track, here are few questions to ask as you brainstorm ways to respond and structure your answer:

-- What qualities make you a great fit for this position?
+What qualities make you a great fit for this position?
 Think of what makes you stand out as a job applicant for this role.
-Perhaps it’s your years of experience or some highly desired specialisation, training or technical skills.
+Perhaps it is your years of experience or some highly desired specialisation, training or technical skills.
 Review the job description closely and note the ways by which you exceed the requirements.

-- Why are you interested in the role?
-Brainstorm why this position excites you, how it fits into your larger career goals and why you feel it’s the best next step.
+Why are you interested in the role?
+Brainstorm why this position excites you, how it fits into your larger career goals and why you feel it is the best next step.

-- Why are you interested in the company or the industry?
-After you’ve spent time researching the company and the industry, you should have a better sense of the mission, goals and trends impacting the industry.
-Do these align with the professional goals that you’ve set for yourself?
+Why are you interested in the company or the industry?
+After you have spent time researching the company and the industry, you are required to have a better sense of the mission, goals and trends impacting the industry.
+Do these align with the professional goals that you have set for yourself?
 What do you like and respect about the company as a whole?
 What excites you about the future of the industry?
 As you start building your story, tie together similarities among your professional goals, the future vision of the company and industry trends you feel are especially important.

-- With all the above in mind, ask yourself, What is a positive trait or characteristic that I’ve had for a long time that will serve me well in this role?
+With all the above in mind, ask yourself, What is a positive trait or characteristic that I have had for a long time that serves me well in this role?
 For example, have friends or colleagues described you as especially organised, curious, entrepreneurial or generous?
-Think about how you’ve thought of yourself or how others have seen you.
+Think about how you have thought of yourself or how others have seen you.
 Then think of recent examples from your life when you embodied that characteristic.